andydavies/waterfall/README.md

 - ~~Truncate URL display~~
 - Remove protocol from URL display
 - Fix blocked timings
-- Cleanup and refactor drawing code
+- Display blocked / active times for 3rd party resources
 - Check if bookmarklet script loaded before adding it
 - Add iframe support
 - Add tooltip with full URL and timing details
 - Add row number?
+- Add legend
+- Cleanup and refactor drawing code
+- Add Close button
+- Add Jdrop / HAR Storage links
+- Flexible width?

 #To check

 - Are dataURIs supposed to be in list of resources? - no
 - Chromium's TCP connect timings
-- responseEnd == 0 in Chromium
+- responseEnd == 0 in Chromium for 3rd party resources
 - Why is the API sometimes unavailable in IE10?
 - "about:blank" in IE10 on http://t.uk.msn.com/ - valid